CloudKidStudio/project-grunt/README.md

 A _boolean_ defaults to true.
 If grunt.initConfig() is automatically called.

-### options.buildFile
+### options.projectFile

-A _string_ defaults to "build.json".
+A _string_ defaults to "project.json".
 The name of the JSON file which contains the JavaScript, CSS files to build.
 See the Build File above for more information about what this does.

 ### options.distFolder